 Today, HMRC is looking very closely at how clubs pay players.
-Recent raids and arrests at West Ham and Newcastle show they mean business.
+A recent ruling found that payments made by a football club to an offshore service company in respect of image rights were to be treated as the player’s earnings.
 Every club in the English Premier League, Championship and Scottish Premier League has been warned to expect a visit where image rights payments made to players will be investigated.
 So, to keep the taxman onside, here are a few things to bear in mind.

 First, the club needs to have a licence to use your image, usually through a company.
 The arrangements generally and money involved must be commercially viable.
 Both the club and the player have to show how the image rights are being used to help the club generate additional income.
 It’s also useful to know that if you’re not a resident in the UK, you can set up both UK and non-UK image rights structures.
 Again, to avoid any tax problems, the smart move is to get this done professionally.

 Image rights can be a great way to earn additional income for the things you do outside of playing.
 Plus, it can be a useful retirement fund to fall back on after your playing career has ended.
 But each player is different, there’s no ‘one-size-fits-all’ approach, and it can’t be used as a way to get out of paying tax.
 So, to get the best out of your image rights arrangements, make sure you take professional advice.